Tribute to Bob Munk: long-time HIV positive US treatment activist and educator

-Since 1997, Bob started and developed The New Mexico AIDS Infonet resource (www.aidsinfonet.org) of non-technical fact sheets that was unparalleled for both the breadth of the subjects and the insistence on writing for reading age of 12, so that even complex science issues were explained in everyday language.
-This was driven by the belief that all HIV positive people had a right to easy-to-understand, accurate and up-to-date information in order to be actively involved in decisions related to their own health care.
+Since 1997, Bob started and developed The New Mexico AIDS Infonet resource (www.aidsinfonet.org) of non-technical fact sheets that was unparalleled for both the breadth of the subjects and the insistence on writing for reading age of 12.
+This meant that even complex science issues were explained in everyday language.
+Bob believed that all HIV positive people have a right to accurate, up-to-date and easy-to-understand information in order to be actively involved in decisions related to their own health care.

 Bob was first active in San Francisco following his diagnosis in 1987 and this experience informed his lifelong activism.

 For many years, Bob showed extraordinary resilience in continuing to attend and report from medical conferences despite increasing mobility difficulties related to a rare and difficult to treat neuromuscluar complication.
-He continued to attend meeting long after many of us would have settled for tracking everything online on webcasts.
-He also continued to travel despite many journeys requiring three flight changes from his home in New Mexico.
+He continued to attend meetings long after many of us would have settled for tracking everything online on webcasts.
+He also continued to travel despite many journeys requiring three flights from his home in New Mexico.